New Mexico Achievement Gap Projects

 Analytic Technical Support

 New Mexico Achievement Gap Data Inventory (completed)

-REL Southwest has completed a data inventory for the New Mexico Achievement Gap Research Alliance.
+REL Southwest developed a data inventory for the New Mexico Achievement Gap Research Alliance.
 This inventory provides information on data sources, the data elements contained within those sources, and the applicability of the data to inform and advance the alliance's research agenda.
 Sources include data collected and maintained by the New Mexico Public Education Department, the New Mexico Higher Education Department, the U.S. Department of Education, and other organizations.
 Data elements included in the inventory focus on students from prekindergarten through high school and their postsecondary outcomes, with a particular interest in Hispanic and Native American populations.

 Measuring Noncognitive Factors Through Student Surveys (completed)

 This three-part workshop series focused on building alliance members' knowledge and understanding of the noncognitive aspects of learning (for example, self-discipline, goal setting, grit, resilience) that research has shown to be related to students' transitional successes and struggles from grade 8 to grade 9.
 In addition, the project built the capacity of alliance members to design, pilot test, and administer surveys.
 The project resulted in the construction of a survey to measure noncognitive and school context factors related to the transition from grade 8 to grade 9.
 REL Southwest plans to administer this survey to students in 10 to 15 school districts in New Mexico as part of a future study (see proposed research below).